CHIP-SPV/hipMM/docs/install/INSTALL.rst

 Installing hipMM
 ================

-You can install hipMM via AMD PyPI, which is recommended for regular users, or build and install it from source as described in `Building hipMM from source <BUILD.md>`__.
+You can install hipMM via AMD PyPI, which is recommended for end users, or build and install it from source as described in `Building hipMM from source <BUILD.md>`__.

 Requirements
 ------------

-hipMM requires ROCm 7.0.0 or later running on a ROCm-supported operating system.
-Using Ubuntu 22.04 or later is recommended.
-See `hipMM supported environments, features, and interfaces <docs/install/hipMM-support.rst>`__ for more details, including supported GPU architectures.
+System requirements can be found in `hipMM supported environments, features, and interfaces <docs/install/hipMM-support.rst>`__, including supported GPU architectures.

 The steps in this guide require a Conda installation.
 A minimal free